 The hotel’s activity desk can help to arrange various excursions and activities in the surrounding area, including jet boat rides, abseiling, bungee jumps, microlight flights, sunset river cruises, helicopter rides over the falls and trips to Devil’s Pool, which is right on the edge of the falls.
 You could also visit Livingstone Craft Market or the Livingstone Museum to learn more about the local area.

 This hotel stands out due to its prime location for visiting Victoria Falls.
-One of our favourite things to do here is to sit in the garden listening to the cascading water and watching the rising mist.
+One of our favorite things to do here is to sit in the garden listening to the cascading water and watching the rising mist.

-Livingstone & Victoria Falls tour ideas
+Victoria Falls tour ideas

 Places & hotels on the map

 Alternative places to stay nearby

 Where possible, we like to offer a range of accommodation for each stop of your trip, chosen by our specialists as some of their favorite places to stay.
 To help you make the right choice, we give each property a rating based on its facilities and service, but we also look for hotels with distinct character or a location that can’t be bettered.